Multi-level Temporal-channel Speaker Retrieval for Zero-shot Voice Conversion: Experimental Results

 \subsubsection{Speaker Representation}

 To explore what is learned in the speaker representation, we first visualize the speaker representations extracted from each TCR block with t-SNE.
 Since the speaker representation is of variable lengths and this visualization can only be done on a single vector, the speaker representation is averaged along the temporal axis to obtain a single vector and then visualized from a \textit{global perspective}.
-For this visualization, we select 8 speakers from the testset, with each speaker contributing 200 utterances.
+We select 8 speakers from the test set for this visualization, each contributing 200 utterances.
 As shown in Fig.~\ref{fig:tsne}, speaker representations from the low-level TCR block (top TCR block in Fig.~\ref{fig:MTCR-VC}) group into 8 speaker clusters, indicating the presence of explicit speaker discriminative information.
 As the layer deepens, the speaker clusters start to overlap, eventually becoming indistinguishable.
 The low-level block is close to the speech spectrogram and thus can easily capture more speaker timbre information.
 In contrast, the high-level block captures much finer speaker-related characteristics but less speaker-discriminative information.
 This phenomenon is consistent with a previous zero-shot study~\cite{unetts}.
 Please note that this visualization only analyzes the representation from \textit{global perspective}, but the speaker representations used in the MTCR-VC are \textit{time-varying} features.